 "You've been paid."
 Some fraudsters try to trick you into thinking that you've received a payment.
 They want what you're selling for free.
 Before you ship anything, log into your PayPal account and check that you were actually paid.

 "You have been paid too much."
 Fraudsters may try to convince you that you've been paid more than you were owed.
 For example, a spoofed email says that you’ve been paid $500 for a camera you listed at $300!
 The sender asks you to ship the camera in addition to the extra $200 you were “paid” by mistake.
 In this example, the scammer wants your camera AND your money, but hasn’t actually paid you at all.
 Don't fall for it!
 Simply log into your PayPal account and check that you were paid before sending anything.

 How to identify real PayPal emails

 - Come from paypal.com.
 Scammers can easily fake the “friendly name,” but it’s more difficult to fake the full name.
 A sender like “PayPal Service (zxk1942R3@gmail.com)" is not a message from PayPal.
 But sophisticated scammers can sometimes fake the full name, so look for other clues.

 - Address you by your first and last names, or your business name.

 - Ask you for sensitive information like your password, bank account, or credit card.

 - Contain any attachments or ask you to download or install any software.

-If there is a link in an email, always check it before you click on it.
-A link could look perfectly safe like www.paypal.com/SpecialOffers but if you move your mouse over the link you will see the true destination of the link.
-If you are not certain, don’t click on the link because just visiting a bad website could infect your machine.
+If there's a link in an email, always check it before you click.
+A link could look perfectly safe like www.paypal.com/SpecialOffers, but if you move your mouse over the link you'll see the true destination.
+If you aren’t certain, don’t click on the link.
+Just visiting a bad website could infect your machine.

-If you do click on a link in an email, be sure to review the URL of the site you are at.
-It is easy for bad guys to clone the look of any website, so you need to check that you are on the correct website.
+If you do click a link in an email, be sure to review the URL of the site where you land.
+It is easy for bad guys to copy the look of a legitimate website, so you need to check that you are on the correct website.